Scholarship Registration Opens Oct. 1, 2020!

 World Wide Koi Club (WWKC) is offering 10 scholarships; applicants must be current WWKC members (see Koiphen.com).
 You can purchase a $29 WWKC membership along with your scholarship through the K.O.I. web site.

 Koi Organisation International (K.O.I.) is offering 10 scholarships; anyone may apply.
-Each student must have a sponsoring group, either WWKC or K.O.I.
+LIMIT 2 per club.
+All applications must include their club affiliation.
+Clubs need not be K.O.I. member clubs, but member clubs get additional scholarships.
 K.O.I. will track all students’ progress (Note: REAL NAMES [not screen names] will be used to disclose and track the progress of scholarship recipients on the Koiphen and K.O.I. websites).

 Scholarships cover course tuition (a $205 value).
 All other expenses are the student's responsibility (see details below).